fabianbs96/pool_allocator/README.md

 mem::SharedPtrFactory<1024, T, U> factory;

-// Same as the example above with allocate_shared, but but allocation and
+// Same as the example above with allocate_shared, but allocation and
-// deallocation here take (armortized) constant time.
+// deallocation here take (armortized) constant time in the number of different
+// allocated types.
 // Note, that the allocation-block size must be specified explicitly here auto shared_T = factory.create<T>(...);
 auto shared_U = factory.create<U>(...);